This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Timber”.

 c) Rainy season

 Explanation: In winter season, the productivity of tree decreases due to lack of sun light.
 The sap and moisture content is less.
-During summer, there is 50% more sap content.
+During the summer, there is 50% more sap content.

 2. In large forests, trees are felled using: